mmiele/TechnicalNotes/DASH-Breadboard/Network/P4/p4-language-details.md

-3.2 Compiling Control Programs
+### Compiling control programs

 The imperative control-flow representation in a convenient way to specify the logical forwarding behavior of a switch, but does not explicitly call out dependencies between tables or opportunities for concurrency.
 We therefore eemploy a compiler to analyze the control program to identify dependencies and look for opportunities to process header fields in parallel.
 Finally, the compiler generates the target configuration for the switch.
 There are many potential targets: for example, a software switch, a multicore software switch, an NPU, a fixed function switch, or a reconfigurable match table (RMT) pipeline.

+A two-stage compilation process is applied:
-We follow a two-stage compilation process.
-First, we convert the control program to an intermediate table graph representation.
+1. Convert the control program to an intermediate table graph representation.
 The table graph is an extension of the tables declared in the P4 program.
 The nodes of the graph are the table declarations, and the edges indicate the order of processing.
 Conditional tests in the control program (e.g., if defined(mTag)) are replaced with “static” table instances with fixed entries whose actions determine the next table to execute, rather than populated at runtime.
-Second, the compiler analyzes the table graph to generate a device-specific configuration for the target switch.
+1. The compiler analyzes the table graph to generate a device-specific configuration for the target switch.
 Each target supporting P4 requires a dedicated compiler (or compiler back-end) with knowledge of the table resources and supported parallelism of the target to enable the correct mapping of tables.

-We briefly examine how the mTag example would be implemented in different kinds of switches:
+Let's briefly examine how the mTag example would be implemented in different kinds of switches:
-- Software switches: A software switch provides complete flexibility: the table count, table configuration, and parsing are under software control.
+- **Software switches**.
+A software switch provides complete flexibility: the table count, table configuration, and parsing are under software control.
 The compiler directly maps the mTag table graph to switch tables.
 The compiler uses table type information to constrain table widths, heights, and matching criterion (e.g., exact, prefix, or wildcard) of each table.
 The compiler might also optimize ternary or prefix matching with software data structures.
-- Hardware switches with RAM and TCAM: A compiler can configure hashing to perform efficient exact-matching using RAM, for the mTag table in edge switches.
+- **Hardware switches with RAM and TCAM**.
+A compiler can configure hashing to perform efficient exact-matching using RAM, for the mTag table in edge switches.
 In contrast, the core mTag forwarding table that matches on a subset of tag bits would be mapped to TCAM.
-- Switches supporting parallel tables: The compiler can detect data dependencies and arrange tables in parallel or in series.
+- **Switches supporting parallel tables**.
+The compiler can detect data dependencies and arrange tables in parallel or in series.
 In the mTag example, the tables `local_switching` and `mTag_table` can execute in parallel up to the execution of the action of setting an mTag.
+- **Switches that apply actions at the end of the pipeline**.
+For switches with action processing only at the end of a pipeline, the compiler can tell intermediate stages to generate metadata that is used to perform the final writes.
+In the mTag example, whether the mTag is added or removed could be represented in metadata.
+- **Switches with a few tables**.
+The compiler can map a large number of P4 tables to a smaller number of physical tables.
+In the mTag example, the local switching could be combined with the mTag table.
+When the controller installs new rules at runtime, the compiler’s rule translator can “compose” the rules in the two P4 tables to generate the rules for the single physical table.

 ## References
 - [P4 Network Programming Language—what is it all about?](https://codilime.com/blog/p4-network-programming-language-what-is-it-all-about/).
 This is a very good starting point; step by step intro.